 - Winter (December – February): During Winter it’s chilly but the beautiful snow-covered landscapes offer a unique visit to Nami Island and the entire Gapyeong valley.

-Thoughts on Nami Island and Gapyeong
+Thoughts on Nami Island

 I’m glad I finally got to see what all the hype is about!
-My highlights were the delicious food I ate, the rail bike and of course Nami Island!
+My highlights were the delicious food I ate, the rail bike, and of course Nami Island!

 Personally, I found all the attractions far too crowded, and the Gapyeong City Tour Bus was always filled to capacity.
 Booking a tour package would’ve been so much easier but at least I had two days so my days didn’t feel too rushed!

 However, if you’re unable to visit during the week, you’ll just need to come to terms with the fact that it will be chaotic on weekends.

-- Recommended tour: this full-day package
+- Recommended tour: full-day tour from Seoul

 - Distance from Seoul: 2.5 hours